Skip to main content

 Add locales to PHP-FPM

-3 - Check the default locale with docker-compose exec php-fpm locale
+4. Check them: docker-compose exec php-fpm locale -a.

-You can add your cron jobs to workspace/crontab/laradock after the php artisan line.
+Add your cron jobs to workspace/crontab/laradock, after the php artisan line:

 * * * * * laradock /usr/bin/php /var/www/artisan schedule:run >> /dev/null 2>&1